About the music works

 • Start playing with the orchestra & enjoy!

-• Please make sure that you visit our page for all the available works from Prima Donna to Bronze supporter.
+• Please make sure that you visit our catalog page.

 • We welcome suggestions!
-If there’s a piece you’d like to see in our repertoire, contact us at info@synchestra.ai.
+If there’s a composition you’d like to see in our repertoire, contact us at info@synchestra.ai.

 • We input every paper score into the computer with clever OMR (Optical Music Recognition) software.
-But sometimes, if there is no other way, we write note by note manually.
 This OMR software does not work perfectly, by the way; it always requires manual work.
+And sometimes, if there is no other way, we write note by note manually.

 This way, we get a digital version of the score.